-Quantitative analysis was carried out to assess the exercise training-induced changes in VO2peak and VO2VT1.
-When the 95% confidence interval or the respective standard error of the exercise training-induced changes in VO2peak and VO2VT1 were not reported, we calculated them indirectly using the reported p values of the comparisons between post-training and baseline.
-The overwhelming majority of studies with a control group in this systematic review did not report the necessary information for the comparisons of either within control group or between the active and control groups (relevant information was only reported in two studies on VO2peak and VO2VT1 change, respectively).
+2.6.
+STATISTICAL ANALYSIS.
+Quantitative analysis was conducted to assess the exercise training-induced changes in VO2peak and VO2VT1.
+When the

+95% confidence interval (CI) or the respective standard error of the exercise training-induced changes in VO2peak and VO2VT1 were not reported, we calculated them indirectly using the reported p values of the comparisons between posttraining and baseline.
+The overwhelming majority of studies in this systematic review that included a control group did not report the necessary information for comparison of outcomes either within the control group or between the active and control groups (relevant information was only reported in 2 studies on VO2peak and VO2VT1 change, respectively).
 Hence, a meta-analysis assessing the comparison of outcomes between the active and control groups could not be performed.
-Instead, we performed inverse-variance random-effects meta-analysis using the DerSimonian and Laird estimator to estimate the overall weighted mean VO2peak and VO2VT1 changes and the corresponding 95% CI.
-We carried out random-effects meta-regression to investigate the exercise training-induced changes in VO2peak and VO2VT1 with other parameters of interest.
-We used Wald Chi-Squared Test as a model coefficient test.
-Residual heterogeneity was assessed with I^2 , which is the ratio of true heterogeneity to total observed variation.
-Values of $I^2 > 75\%$ indicate considerable heterogeneity.
-A two-tailed p value < 0.05 was considered statistically significant.
-All statistical analyses were performed using the software IBM SPSS Statistics 29.0.
+Instead, we performed inverse-variance randomeffects meta-analysis using the DerSimonian and Laird estimator to estimate the overall weighted mean VO2peak and VO2VT1 changes and the corresponding 95% CIs.
+We performed random-effects meta-regression to investigate the exercise traininginduced changes in VO2peak and VO2VT1 with other parameters of interest.
+We used the Wald chi-squared test as a model coefficient test.
+Residual heterogeneity was assessed with I2, which is the ratio of true heterogeneity to total observed variation.
+Values of I2 >75% indicate considerable heterogeneity.
+A 2-tailed p value <0.05 was considered statistically significant.
+All statistical analyses were performed using the software IBM SPSS Statistics, Version 29.0.

-3. Results
+3. RESULTS

 3.1.
-Study characteristics
+STUDY CHARACTERISTICS.
 The process of study selection is detailed in the flow diagram provided in Figure 1.
-Thirty studies met the eligibility criteria and were included in the Systematic Review (Table 1).
+Thirty studies met the eligibility criteria and were included in the systematic review (Table 1).

-With regard to study design, 20 randomized clinical trials (67%), 1 cross-over randomized clinical trial (3%), 4 non-randomized clinical trials with a control group (13%) and 5 non-randomized clinical trials without a control group (17%) were considered eligible.
-The publication year of studies included in the analysis extended from 1996 to 2022, with most studies being published in 2012 (n=5, 17%).
-The majority of studies were conducted in Europe (n=21, 70%).
+With regard to study design, 20 randomized clinical trials (67%), 1 crossover randomized clinical trial (3%), 4 nonrandomized clinical trials with a control group (13%), and 5 nonrandomized clinical trials without a control group (17%) were considered eligible.